egilviking/triplegem/README.md

 * The guestbook is fully working and stores entries in the session.
 * Cope with querystring sent to controller and methods.
 * Added theme helper theme_url($url) which prepends $url with the url to the theme directory.
-* Added session_start() in CTripleGem.
+* Added session_start() in CLydia.
-* Use default timezone as defined in site/config.php, set in CTripleGem::__construct()
+* Use default timezone as defined in site/config.php, set in CLydia::__construct()

 v0.1.2 (2012-02-15)

-* One common baseclass for controllers and modules, CObject, holds access to CTripleGem through $this->
+* One common baseclass for controllers and modules, CObject, holds access to CLydia through $this->
 * Output from theme helper get_debug() is configurable in site/config.php.
 * Wrapper htmlent() for htmlentities() to support character encoding from site/config.php.
 * Remove all - and _ from the url before checking if method exists.
 Enables developer/display-object